- Total units 48 Units

 - Work independently and collaboratively in a workshop environment in response to project demands.

-- Apply occupational health and safety regulations and principles within a workshop environment.
+- Apply workplace health and safety (WHS) regulations and principles within a workshop environment.

 This major is available only to students undertaking the Bachelor of Visual Arts.